gayaycohen/ArtemisMissionSimulation/README.md

 # Artemis Mission Simulation

-A C console application that simulates an Artemis II space mission from launch to splashdown while monitoring spacecraft resources, mission events, communication status, and mission statistics.
+A C-based console application that simulates the Artemis II space mission from launch to splashdown while monitoring spacecraft resources, mission events, communication status, and mission statistics.

 ## Screenshot